glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 var allBooks = repository.Bookstore.Book.Load();
 allBooks.Dump();

-var someBooks = repository.Bookstore.Book.Load(b => b.Title.StartsWith("B"));
+var someBooks = repository.Bookstore.Book.Load(book => book.Title.StartsWith("The"));
 someBooks.Dump();
 ```

 The **Load** method does not return a LINQ query.
-It returns array of simple objects (as IEnumerable), loaded from the database, without references to other objects.
+It returns array of simple objects (as IEnumerable), loaded from the database,
+without references to other objects.

-* For example, loaded books contain simple `AuthorID` Guid property, but not `Author` property that would reference the entity Person.
+For example, loaded books contain simple `AuthorID` Guid property,
+but not `Author` property that would reference the entity Person.

+The Load method can have a **filter** as a parameter.
+More information on using filters is available in the chapters below.

 ### Query data